GLFW-Skia C++ Template - Windows Setup Instruction

 - Add the include and library folders manually to the Skia release build config below.

-- Make sure you return to the subfolder
+- Make sure you return to the subfolder ./dependencies/win/skia of the project root folder!

-2.3.3.2 Generate build files for Skia Release
+Generate build files for Skia Release

-- Execute command: in powershell CLI:
+- Execute this command, from skia folder in powershell CLI:

-@" is_debug = false is_official_build = true skia_use_gl = true target_cpu = "x64" skia_use_system_zlib = false skia_use_system_harfbuzz = false skia_use_system_libpng = false skia_use_system_libwebp = false skia_use_expat = false skia_use_icu = false # no international text layout, no BiDi! extra_cflags = [ "/I../../../libjpeg-turbo/src", ""/I../../../libjpeg-turbo/build"" ] "@ | Out-File out\Release\args.gn -Encoding ASCII
+@" is_debug = false is_official_build = true skia_use_gl = true target_cpu = "x64" skia_use_system_zlib = false skia_use_system_harfbuzz = false skia_use_system_libpng = false skia_use_system_libwebp = false skia_use_expat = false skia_use_icu = false # no international text layout, no BiDi! extra_cflags = [ "/I../../../libjpeg-turbo/src", "/I../../../libjpeg-turbo/build" ] "@ | Out-File out\Release\args.gn -Encoding ASCII

 .\bin\gn gen out\Release